We offer the opportunity to individuals to come aside for a day to reflect in quiet and stillness.

 Led quiet days 2018 usually take place monthly, from March, on Saturdays.
 A Religious Sister from our Congregation will lead reflections and offer advice that will lead the participants into prayer.

-Whichever type of quiet day you chose to join, refreshments of tea, coffee and biscuits are provided and participants are able to bring a packed lunch.
+Whichever type of quiet day you chose to join, refreshments of tea, coffee and biscuits are provided, while participants can bring a packed lunch.
 There is also the opportunity to order lunch which will be charge at the advertised rate.

 As Kairos is a busy Retreat centre, quiet days must be booked in advance; this is to ensure we can provide you with a space that will be conducive to your needs.